Louisville, Kentucky

 The Louisville Mega Cavern is one of those attractions that you have to be aware of before you go, or you won’t ever know it is there.
 This massive, 370,000 square foot expanse in home to Jeep tours, zip lines, guided tours, a bike park, and a seasonal Christmas light drive, as well as storage facilities for commercial use.
 For decades the cavern was limestone quarry, but after the natural resource had been removed a huge space that remained mostly the same temperature and humidity year-round remained.
 Backfilled with nearly 1 million truckloads of recycled dirt, brick, and other materials to create a commercial space, the Mega Cavern is both the largest recycling center in the state, as well as, technically, its largest building.
 Located under the Louisville Zoo and the Watterson Expressway, it is easy to get to and fun to visit.

-Bernheim Arboretum and Forest is a free (donations encouraged) arboretum and nature area, and is a joy to explore.
+Bernheim Arboretum and Forest is a free (a $15 donation per car is encouraged) arboretum and nature area that is a joy to explore.
 Featuring miles of delightful and easy paths, Bernheim is a great way to spend a few hours enjoying the natural Kentucky landscape.
-It is also the home of three giants, the work of Thomas Dambo, a Danish artist with quite a few of these pieces of art around the world.
+It is also the home of three giants, the work of Thomas Dambo, a Danish artist with quite a few of these statues around the world.
 We loved these three wooden behemoths when we were Louisville residents, but it wasn’t until years later that we saw another of his giants, quite by accident, on a boat off the eastern coast of Puerto Rico!
 It’s a big world, but it’s a little smaller if you’re a giant.
 You can read about our giant friend, and Puerto Rico, here!

 4th Street Live is located on… 4th Street.
 This is where you can find some of the more pop culture events that happen in Louisville, and many of the permanent residents eschew them for less flashy occurrences.
 But there is fun to be had, especially if you like drinks, crowds, excitement, and that kind of city entertainment.
 The nightlife here can be good, and you can find many good restaurants in the area, including Guy Fieri’s Smokehouse.
 Welcome to Flavortown USA.